akariba/Materials-1/README.md

 Do not leave temporary test definitions in the live production-like store unless deliberately created as part of validated application state.

 Clean up temporary test artifacts.

+Do not delete existing legitimate definitions or relationship data.

 ==================================================
 FINAL REPORT